laurelherting/lmh-headspace/AWS/examTips.md

 * automatically move objects from one storage to another
   * helps reduce cost

-### Grant permissions on S3
-* both at bucket and individually
-  * use bucket policy and Access Control List

-### AWS Concierge
-* Qs about billing and overall account

 ### Geolocation Routing
 * directs traffic based on user's location

-### AWS Organizations
-* help consolidate multiple AWS accounts to centrally manage them

-### Policies
-* configure Policies in AWS Organizations
-* only certain actions can be performed for certain AWS accounts in OUs
-* use to restrict actions

 ### Convertible Reserved Instance (RI)
 * Change reserved instance with different configuration, Operating System,